armaber/articles/HDUF/brief.md

   Direct access to `dbgeng.h` has the benefit of measuring the decompilation process through a progress bar.
 Trimming of function bodies occurs ad hoc.
 Parallel *kd.exe* execution binds trimming to disassembly completion.
+  * Speed-up with *kd.exe* is memory file dependent. `IDebugControl::Execute` is not interruptible, `IDebugOutputCallbacks::Output` must retrieve the entire text before it is validated.
   * `IDebugControl::WaitForEvent` fails when clients are created by multiple threads.
     <details><summary>error message:</summary>